 Our whistleblowing system also enables suppliers and their employees to report or consult regarding bribery and other aspects of corruption.

 In terms of political contributions, we have established a system of checks and balances based on company rules to ensure compliance with the Political Funds Control Act.
 Political contributions are made only after the required pre-approvals are obtained.
-The company's political contributions in fiscal 2020 were ¥15,990,000 (Asahi Kasei Group total).
+Our political contributions in fiscal 2021 were ¥15,980,000 (Asahi Kasei Group total).

 Compliance with antimonopoly and competition laws